Mattimeo: Slagar the Cruel

 Mattimeo is a direct sequel to Redwall and Mossflower, taking place eight seasons (two years) after the events of the first novel.
-The peaceful woodland creatures of Redwall Abbey are busy preparing for a feast during the summer equinox.
+The peaceful woodland creatures of Redwall Abbey are busy preparing for a feast during the summer solstice.
 Matthias and Cornflower have had a son named Mattimeo, who has been generally spoiled throughout his life by the inhabitants of Redwall.
-Meanwhile, the masked red fox Slagar the Cruel and his gang of rat and weasel slavers are planning to enter Redwall Abbey during one of their feasts.
+Meanwhile, the masked red fox, Slagar the Cruel, and his gang of rat and weasel slavers are planning to enter Redwall Abbey during one of their feasts.
 Slagar, a villainous fox (the son of Sela and previously known as Chickenhound) craving revenge for a crime never committed against him, intends to capture slaves from Redwall and take them to an underground kingdom ruled by a mysterious, god-like figure named Malkariss to be sold as slaves.
-After drugging the Abbey residents, he kidnaps Mattimeo, Tim and Tess Churchmouse, Cynthia Bankvole, and Sam Squirrel.
-They meet Auma, (a young Eurasian badger maid) and Jube, (a common hedgehog), who were also kidnapped by Slagar the Cruel.
-Upon discovering the children missing, Matthias, Basil Stag Hare and Jess Squirrel with the help of a few friends, leave the Abbey to hunt down Slagar and return the children back home.
+After drugging the Abbey residents, he kidnaps Mattimeo, Tim and Tess Churchmouse, Cynthia Bankvole and Sam Squirrel.
+They meet Auma (a young Eurasian badger maid) and Jube (a common hedgehog), who were also kidnapped by Slagar the Cruel.
+Upon discovering the children missing, Matthias, Basil Stag Hare and Jess Squirrel, with the help of a few friends, leave the Abbey to hunt down Slagar and return the children back home.
 They encounter Cheek, a European otter cub Matthias describes as "Cheek both by name and by nature".